Solving Semi-Supervised Few-Shot Learning from an Auto-Annotation Perspective: Conclusions

 \section{Conclusions}

-We study semi-supervised few-shot learning (SSFSL) from a realistic ``auto-annotation'' perspective, motivating us to finetune open-source pretrained VLMs and exploit their publicly available pretraining data.
-By experimenting with representative SSL methods with a VLM, we find that they struggle to effectively finetune the VLM in the SSFSL setting.
-Our in-depth analyses reveal that the root cause of their failures is due to the ``flat'' distribution of softmax probabilities produced by the VLM, which results in zero utilization of unlabeled data and weak supervision signals that hinder effective finetuning.
-We address this issue with embarrassingly simple techniques, classifier initialization, and temperature tuning.
-Based on them, we develop our final method, SWIFT, which not only enables SSL methods to successfully finetune VLMs, but also effectively exploits open data to boost performance.
-Extensive experiments show that SWIFT significantly outperforms previous methods, achieving state-of-the-art SSFSL performance across five benchmarks.
+We study semi-supervised few-shot learning (SSFSL) from a realistic ``auto-annotation'' perspective, which motivates us to exploit VLMs and open data to improve performance.
+Our extensive experiments reveal that representative SSL methods fail to finetune VLM effectively.
+We identify the root cause of failures: VLMs produce a ``flat'' distribution of softmax probabilities, resulting in zero utilization of unlabeled data and weak training supervision that hinders effective finetuning.
+To address these challenges, we propose a simple technique that uses temperatures to sharpen softmax output.
+In addition, we further exploit retrieved open data to boost SSFSL performance.
+Building on these insights, we present a simple SSFSL method, SWIFT, which effectively finetunes a VLM with stage-wise training.
+Extensive experiments demonstrate that SWIFT significantly outperforms existing methods by 5 average accuracy points, establishing a new state-of-the-art across five benchmarks.